PI Asset Framework (PI AF) Overview

 - Data stored in external tables

-Furthermore, each attribute can be assigned a specific Unit of Measure.
-PI Asset Framework can then automatically convert values between Units of Measures.
+Furthermore, each attribute can be assigned a specific unit of measure.
+PI Asset Framework can then automatically convert values between units of measure.
 The product ships preloaded with numerous standard unit-of-measure classes and conversion factors based on the International System of Units (SI).
-It also supports user defined classes and Units of Measure.
+It also supports user defined classes and units of measure.

-Users can configure, schedule, and run calculations written using PI Performance Equation (PE) syntax acting on their PI Asset Framework (PI AF) attributes.
-PE expressions, Rollup calculations and generation of PI Event Frames based on trigger conditions are all supported analysis types.
+PI Asset Framework users can use asset analytics to configure, schedule, and run calculations written using PI Performance Equation (PE) syntax acting on their PI Asset Framework (PI AF) attributes.
+PE expressions, rollup calculations, and the generation of PI Event Frames based on trigger conditions are all supported analysis types.
 In addition, analysis templates enable users to manage their analyses in a standardized and consistent manner.

 PI Asset Framework can support a nearly unlimited number of elements (several millions) and each element can support numerous attributes and child elements.
 It allows users to build their elements in whatever way best suites them.